Founder & Chief Executive Officer

 Scott holds a BA in Political Science

 from Columbia University.

-Austin Murray is Founder and President of textPlus, where he leads Sales, Marketing,
+Austin Murray is Founder and Chief Business Officer of textPlus, where he leads Sales, Marketing,

 Before textPlus, Austin co-founded JAMDAT Mobile with current textPlus co-founders Scott Lahman

 and Zachary Norman.
 There, he served as Vice President, Sales, and established JAMDAT as the industry leader on US carrier decks, Austin oversaw JAMDAT's international

 expansion in Europe, Asia-Pacific, and Latin America.
 He also helped grow JAMDAT's